 Dissolution, Complications, and Revision

-Hyaluronic acid fillers are reversible.
-If a complication arises, if the result is unsatisfactory, or if a patient wishes to return to their baseline, hyaluronidase enzyme can be injected to dissolve the filler.
-This is an important safety feature that distinguishes hyaluronic acid products from permanent or semi permanent fillers, which cannot be dissolved.
+Hyaluronic acid volume treatments are reversible.
+If a complication arises, if the result is unsatisfactory, or if a patient wishes to return to their baseline, hyaluronidase enzyme can be injected to dissolve the volume treatment.
+This is an important safety feature that distinguishes hyaluronic acid products from permanent or semi permanent volume treatments, which cannot be dissolved.

 Dissolution does not always produce an immediate return to the pretreatment state.
 The process requires time, and in some cases more than one dissolution treatment.
 Swelling from the dissolution procedure can temporarily alter appearance.
 Corey will explain this clearly at consultation so that patients understand what reversal involves before they commit to treatment.

-At Core Aesthetics, only hyaluronic acid formulations are used for dermal filler treatment, the reversibility of these products is a deliberate clinical choice.
-Emergency protocols for vascular occlusion, the most serious potential complication of filler, are maintained at the clinic.
+At Core Aesthetics, only hyaluronic acid formulations are used for facial volume treatment, the reversibility of these products is a deliberate clinical choice.
+Emergency protocols for vascular occlusion, the most serious potential complication of volume treatment, are maintained at the clinic.
 Patients are briefed on the signs of this complication and given emergency contact instructions as part of every treatment appointment.

 Is this for you?